gvwilson/sdxpy/src/archive/index.md

-It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and creates a [%g manifest "manifest" %] that describe the content of each snapshot.
+It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and creates a [%g manifest "manifest" %] that describes the content of each snapshot.
 A real system would support remote storage as well so that losing one hard drive wouldn't mean losing all our work, so we need to design our system with multiple back ends in mind.